 Be forewarned the vine can be invasive.
 It will flourish under a wide variety of conditions, and spread by root sprouting if not managed.
 Plant along a back fence, or provide a trellis.
 The vine will climb to find sunlight and normally prefers light shade to part to full sun.
 There are no pest problems, and best of all for San Diegans, it is drought tolerant.

 by Melanie Potter

-nter Color Is At Fingertips by Jennifer Merzigian
+by Jennifer Merzigian